-There is a constant battle to stay up-to-date in the world of web technology, and a CMS is the foundation stone that helps you win that battle.
-In an effort to save money and increase efficiency, many have turned to open-source CMS like Drupal to build websites both efficiently and cost-effectively.
-However, platforms like Drupal or WordPress are not the silver bullet that's going to give you unlimited profit with no investment.
+There is a constant battle to stay up-to-date in web technology, and a CMS is the foundation stone that helps you win that battle.
+Many have turned to open-source CMS like Drupal to save money and increase efficiency.
+Open-source CMS like Drupal to build websites both efficiently and cost-effectively.
+However, platforms like Drupal or WordPress are not the silver bullet that will give you unlimited profit with no investment.

-Choosing the right CMS for you is a decision that can't be taken lightly, and an open source platform like Drupal CMS comes with its own set of pros and cons.
-This article discusses Drupal’s pros and cons as well as why Agility CMS is a solid alternative to Drupal.
+Choosing the suitable CMS for you is a decision that can't be taken lightly, and an open-source platform like Drupal CMS comes with its own set of pros and cons.
+This article discusses Drupal’s pros and cons and why Agility CMS is a solid alternative to Drupal.

 Pros of Drupal

 Drupal is an open-source CMS that boasts a significant community.
 This includes developers and enthusiasts who can help you with minor implementation problems or dispel doubts about building a Drupal website.
 The Drupal community revolves around a free exchange of ideas.
 It offers documentation and discussion boards for developers willing to swim the often murky waters of your Drupal implementation.